darwinia-network/darwinia-airnode/README.md

 2. npm install @api3/airnode-admin
 3. export PRIVATE_MNEMONIC="YOUR WALLET MNEMONIC"

-### Sponsor requester
+### Sponsor requester (Optional)

 Please note that you need to run this command **on each chain** to sponsor different requester.
-Currently: Pangolin & ArbitrumGoerli.
+Currently: Crab & ArbitrumSepolia.

 And this command will submit a transaction, the sponsor-mnemonic wallet should have some token to pay the extrinsic fee.